simov/request-compose/README.md

 var {res, body} = await request({options})
 ```

+The `client` composition does the following:

+- buffers the response body
+- decompresses `gzip` and `deflate` encoded bodies with valid `content-encoding` header
-The `client` composition parses the response `body` to string using `utf8` encoding by default.
-Additonally it tries to parse JSON and Querystring response bodies with valid `content-type`.
+- converts the response body to string using `utf8` encoding by default
+- tries to parse `JSON` and `querystring` encoded bodies with valid `content-type` header

 ## buffer